alchemyplatform/aa-sdk/site/packages/aa-accounts/light-account/introduction.md

       content: Overview of the LightSmartContractAccount class in aa-accounts
 ---

-# Light Account
+# LightAccount

 `LightSmartContractAccount` is a simple, secure, and cost-effective smart account implementation which extends `SimpleSmartContractAccount` as an implementation of `BaseSmartContractAccount`.
 It supports features such as owner transfers, [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) message signing, and batched transactions.
-We recommend using Light Account for most use cases.
+We recommend using LightAccount for most use cases.

 Notable differences between `LightSmartContractAccount` and `SimpleSmartContractAccount` are implementations for: